CRollins6020/CRollins6020/Knowledge-Base/using-documint-gui.md

 2. Choose the matching field from the sidebar
 3. Use the `{ }` tag to insert fields like `{{name}}`, `{{invoice_id}}`, etc.

 💡 **Tip:** Conditional fields and loops are also supported via GUI options.
+If a field does not appear or renders as `{{field}}`, double-check your JSON keys and that they match the template exactly.

 [🔝 Back to top](#table-of-contents)